brimstone/jq-httpd/README.md

 Usage
 -----
 Start the server.
 It defaults to listening on port 8081.
+This can be changed with the `PORT` environment variable.

 Send JSON via POST, PUT, whatever to `/jq/FILTER/to/DEST`